matthew-mojira/cicero/docs/syntax.md

 ```

 Sets the field `x` of the object `e1` to the value in `e2`.
 Throws an exception
-if `e1` does not have anything bound to `x` (note: that includes methods which
+if `e1` does not have anything bound to `x`.
+The value of the entire expression
-have not yet been bound).
-The value of the entire expression is the value from
+is the value from `e2`.
-`e2`.

 ## List